NermineAiil/NermineAiil/README.md

 ### 🌐 Portfolio Website

-A personal portfolio website to showcase my skills, projects, and contact information.
+A personal portfolio website designed to showcase my skills, projects, and contact information.

 **Built with:**
 - HTML